markb2575/RAG-Model/README.md

 # Custom RAG Model Project

-One of my recent projects was a custom RAG model.
 This project required me to learn a lot of things about machine learning.

 My older brother is an HVAC sales engineer and he wanted a chatbot that he could ask questions to that would be able to pull an answer from very complex PDFs about various HVAC models.